MrMicrowaveOven/AlgorithmsCurriculum/rs-new/data_structs_and_algs/big_o.md

 Constant < Logarithmic < Linear < Polynomial < Exponential

 i.e. Something that happens in constant time is best of all and in exponential time worst of all.
-Constat time is fastest, exponential time slowest.
+Constant time is fastest, exponential time slowest.

 When developing an algorithm, try to find ways to have it happen in a